ksilin/advent-of-flink-2024/03_arrays.md

 ```
 There is more to be said about arrays, e.g. in the context of nested `ROWs` and JSON strings, but I'll leave that to
 another day.

+As always (so far), the examples in here are runnable out of the box on [Confluent Cloud](https://confluent.cloud).